ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 You can find the final implementation of `APIM.Policy.InboundBasePolicy.Tests.ps1` with refactored tests and all scenarios [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.InboundBasePolicy.Tests.ps1).
 I've also created tests for the other rules.
 See for example [APIM.Policy.UseBackendEntity.Tests.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.UseBackendEntity.Tests.ps1) and [APIM.Policy.FileExtension.Tests.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.FileExtension.Tests.ps1).

 ### Test convention

-> TODO

-### Integration tests

 As I mentioned before, I prefer creating the custom object with policy inside my test so I have the policy XML directly in the test.
 There is however a downside to this approach.
 Our custom convention, that we've defined in [APIM.Policy.Conventions.Rule.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Conventions.Rule.ps1), is not executed and tested by these tests.

-I tried the [Get-PSRuleTarget](https://microsoft.github.io/PSRule/v2/commands/PSRule/en-US/Get-PSRuleTarget/) to get a list with all the `APIM.Policy` and `APIM.PolicyWithInvalidXml` types, but this only seems to return the `.cshtml` type.
-So instead, I've created integration tests that execute the rules on all the actual policy files like we would do in a real-world scenario.
+I tried the [Get-PSRuleTarget](https://microsoft.github.io/PSRule/v2/commands/PSRule/en-US/Get-PSRuleTarget/) cmdlet to get a list with all the `APIM.Policy` and `APIM.PolicyWithInvalidXml` types, but this only seems to return the `.cshtml` type.

+When you execute PSRule on the `src` folder, an array of results is returned.
+These contain information about the target type (e.g. `APIM.Policy` or `APIM.PolicyWithInvalidXml`) and the target object, which on our case is the custom object we create in the convention.
+So, I've created tests that execute the rules on all the actual policy files like we would do in a real-world scenario, and then check if the target type and object are correct.

-To create these tests, create a file called `APIM.Policy.Tests.ps1` in the `tests` folder and add the following code to the file:
+To create these tests, create a file called `APIM.Policy.Conventions.Import.Tests.ps1` in the `tests` folder and add the following code to the file:

 ```powershell
 BeforeAll {